 The NHR status is available to anyone who was not a tax resident in Portugal in the last five years.
 All you need to qualify is an international income, which includes pensions, salary, business earnings, investment yields, rental income and capital gains.
 It is exempt from taxation in Portugal for ten years.
 You are also exempt from tax on your overall wealth during this period.
 Any income generated in Portugal will be taxed at a flat rate of 20% instead of the bracketed income tax rates that can go as high as 48%.

-All tax residents in Portugal are required to pay taxes on their worldwide income.
-You are treated as a tax resident in if you reside in the country for more than 183 days in a tax year or if you have a property that confirms your long-term residence in the country.
-If you register as a resident in Portugal for tax purposes, you can either apply right away or until March 31 of the following year.
-Accordingly, all residents need to fill out an annual tax return, declaring their income.
+You are treated as a tax resident in if you reside in the country for more than 183 days in a tax year OR if you have a property that confirms your long-term residence in the country.
+So definitely make sure you start looking into buying or renting a home if you plan to apply for the NHR.

 Portugal has double tax treaties with all EU countries and most non-EU countries, preventing double taxation.
 With the acquisition of this special tax status, the Portuguese state levies a lump sum of 10% on your international pension.